Notice of Pre-AIA or AIA Status

 A method comprising: (Claim 22.
 A control method for controlling a virtual machine system, the virtual machine system including a plurality of processors and for causing a plurality of virtual machines to operate, each processor being placed in any of:)

-Regarding claim 2, Saito teaches:
+Regarding claim 2, Apfelbaum teaches:

-Regarding claim 3, Saito teaches:
+Regarding claim 3, Apfelbaum teaches:

 Regarding claim 8, Saito teaches:

-in response to receiving, at a simultaneous multithreading (SMT) processor an interrupt associated with first software while a first thread of the first software is in an idle state: ([0152] The system update processing is processing of dynamically changing the attribute of each processor, based on a change in the number of tasks existing in each task queue managed by the OS operating in each virtual machine, and dynamically changing the allocation of the virtual machines to the processors.
+in response to receiving, at a simultaneous multithreading (SMT) processor an interrupt associated with first software while a first thread of the first software is in an idle state at a first logical thread of the SMT processor: ([0152] The system update processing is processing of dynamically changing the attribute of each processor, based on a change in the number of tasks existing in each task queue managed by the OS operating in each virtual machine, and dynamically changing the allocation of the virtual machines to the processors.
 [0165] If a processor having the attribute of "standby" exists in step S930 (step S930: Yes), the virtual machine allocation unit 442 causes the processor management unit 444 to update the processor information stored in the processor information storage unit 446, such that the attribute of the processor is changed from "standby" to "exclusive" (step S940).
 [0166] Upon completion of step S940, the virtual machine allocation unit 442 changes the processor to which the virtual machine identified by the selected virtual machine ID is allocated to operate, from the processor to which the virtual machine is currently allocated to operate (hereinafter "moving source processor") to the processor whose attribute has been changed from "standby" to "exclusive" in step S940 (hereinafter "moving destination processor") (step S950: virtual machine allocation change processing).
 EN: Figures 4, 15, 22, 34 clearly show a task, e.g. thread can execute on certain VMs.
 The prior art demonstrates that incoming VMs are either allowed or disallowed to run on a particular processor that is already running a VM having tasks, i.e. threads, based on the mode set by the processor.)

 Regarding claim 12, Saito teaches:

-The method of claim 8, wherein preventing the first thread from executing comprises preventing the first thread from executing responsive to an SMT protection mode being enabled for the first virtual machine. ([0123] Each of the attributes 602 is information indicating the attribute of a processor identified by a corresponding processor ID.
+The method of claim 8, wherein preventing the first thread from executing comprises preventing the first thread from executing at the first logical thread responsive to an SMT protection mode being enabled for the first virtual machine. ([0123] Each of the attributes 602 is information indicating the attribute of a processor identified by a corresponding processor ID.
 [0124] Each of the processors A 101 to D 104 is associated with one of four attributes, i.e., "exclusive", "share", "standby", and "off".
 [0125] The attribute of "exclusive" indicates that the processor operates in the normal operation mode in which the supply voltage is 1.2 V and the operating frequency is 1 GHz, and the number of virtual machines operating on the processor is limited to one.
 [0178] If another virtual machine is not allocated to the processor to operate in step S920 (step S920: No), the virtual machine allocation unit 442 causes the processor management unit 444 to update the processor information stored in the processor information storage unit 446, such that the attribute of the processor is changed from "share" to "exclusive" (step S990).
 [0179] If the attribute of the processor on which the virtual machine identified by the selected virtual machine ID is operating is not "share" in step S900, i.e., the attribute of the processor is "exclusive" (step S900: No), the virtual machine allocation unit 442 checks whether the number of tasks corresponding to the virtual machine is equal to or less than a second predetermined number (such as 25) (step S1000 of FIG. 10).
 EN: Figures 4, 15, 22, 34 clearly show a task, e.g. thread can execute on certain VMs.
 The prior art demonstrates that incoming VMs are either allowed or disallowed to run on a particular processor that is already running a VM having tasks, i.e. threads, based on the mode set by the processor.)

 Regarding claim 13, Saito teaches:

-The method of claim 12, further comprising executing the first thread responsive to the SMT protection mode being disabled for the first virtual machine. ([0161] After selecting one virtual machine ID, the virtual machine allocation unit 442 reads (i) the virtual machine information stored in the virtual machine information storage unit 445 and (ii) the processor information stored in the processor information storage unit 446, and checks whether the attribute of the processor on which the virtual machine identified by the selected virtual machine ID is operating is "share" (step S900).
+The method of claim 12, further comprising executing the first thread at the first logical thread responsive to the SMT protection mode being disabled for the first virtual machine. ([0161] After selecting one virtual machine ID, the virtual machine allocation unit 442 reads (i) the virtual machine information stored in the virtual machine information storage unit 445 and (ii) the processor information stored in the processor information storage unit 446, and checks whether the attribute of the processor on which the virtual machine identified by the selected virtual machine ID is operating is "share" (step S900).
 [0162] If the attribute of the processor on which the virtual machine identified by the selected virtual machine ID is operating is "share" in step S900 (step S900: Yes), the virtual machine allocation unit 442 checks whether the number of tasks corresponding to the virtual machine is equal to or greater than a first predetermined number (such as 30) (step S910).
 [0163] If the number of tasks is equal to or greater than the first predetermined number (such as 30) in step S910, the virtual machine allocation unit 442 checks whether another virtual machine is allocated to, and operating on, the processor on which the virtual machine identified by the selected virtual machine ID is operating (step S920).)

 Regarding claim 14, Saito teaches: